Slighting: The effect of slighting

 Documentary sources for the medieval period typically have little information on what slighting involved, so archaeology helps to understand which areas of buildings were targeted and how they were demolished.
 For the English Civil War, destruction accounts are rare but there are some instances such as Sheffield Castle where detailed records survive.
 At Sheffield military and social concerns combined: there may have been a desire to prevent the Royalist owner from using the fortification against Parliament, and the destruction undermined the owner's authority.
 Despite this, the profits from the demolition went to the owner, contrasting with Pontefract Castle, where the money went to the townspeople.

 When castles were slighted in the Middle Ages this often led to their complete abandonment, but some were repaired and others reused.
 This was also the case with places slighted as a result of the English Civil War.
-In 1650, Parliament gave orders to slight Wressle Castle; the south part of the castle was left standing so that the owner could still use it as a manor house.
-Berkeley Castle was also slighted in the same period – meaning that a small but significant part of the curtain wall was demolished, but the remaining structure was left intact, and the castle remains inhabited to this day.
+In 1650, Parliament gave orders to slight Wressle Castle in East Yorkshire; the south part of the castle was left standing so that the owner could still use it as a manor house.
+Berkeley Castle in Gloucestershire was also slighted in the same period – meaning that a small but significant part of the curtain wall was demolished, but the remaining structure was left intact, and the castle remains inhabited to this day.

 The use of destruction both to control and to subvert control spans periods and cultures.
 Slighting was prevalent in the Middle Ages and the 17th century; notable episodes include The Anarchy, the English Civil War, and France in the 16th and 17th centuries, as well as Japan.
 The ruins left by the destruction of castles in 17th-century England and Wales encouraged the later Romantic movement.

-Modern slightings

-Bahrain Pearl Fishers Monument

-On 18 March 2011, Bahraini government forces destroyed the Pearl Roundabout Monument.
-This monument had become a symbol of the Arab Spring in Bahrain and had served as the centre of the February 2011 uprising.
-The roundabout itself has also since been replaced with a traffic light network and renamed Al-Farooq Junction.
-Umar Farooq is a historical figure revered by the ruling Sunni family but hated by the Shia, who constituted the majority of the protesters.